All Episodes

 And the main way to communicate with the dog is with your body language.

-And that's because we're like primates and we we use our mouths a lot and we like to chatter a whole lot.
+And that's because we're like primates and we use our mouths a lot and we like to chatter a whole lot.

-Um, but for a dog, the way that they communicate for the most part is with their body language.
+But for a dog, the way that they communicate for the most part is with their body language.

 Yeah.

-Okay, um, Roadie has a question.
+Roadie has a question.

 It's a daily thing.

-But many people don't have that those opportunities, they don't have the space, or they may themselves not be as physically active, and yet they have a dog that demands a lot of physical activity.
+They don't have the space, or they may themselves not be as physically active, and yet they have a dog that demands a lot of physical activity.

 Talk about the importance of matching those two together.

-Um, and if you're not a very active person, you need to ask yourself how you're going to exercise this dog and how are you going to meet his or her needs.
+And if you're not a very active person, you need to ask yourself how you're going to exercise this dog and how are you going to meet his or her needs.

-Um, I'm on five acres and we have a lot of room for our dogs to run around.
+I'm on five acres and we have a lot of room for our dogs to run around.

-And so, as far as the exercise aspect of things, it's it's a lot easier for me here than if I were an apartment.
+And so, as far as the exercise aspect of things, it's a lot easier for me here than if I were an apartment.

-Back when I was um about 20 years old, I had a Doberman and I had an apartment and I had to walk him down the stairs multiple times a day.
+Back when I was about 20 years old, I had a Doberman and I had an apartment and I had to walk him down the stairs multiple times a day.

-And I would go on long walks with him to make sure that uh he was well exercised.
+And I would go on long walks with him to make sure that he was well exercised.

 But that's the thing.

-So you really need to ask yourself that question if you're even able to take that dog on, because then you're gonna be in a situation where you have to give the dog up, and now the dog has behavioral issues because it's been cooped up in your apartment for so long, and now it's even more difficult to get rid of the dog.
+So you really need to ask yourself that question if you're even able to take that dog on, because then you're going to be in a situation where you have to give the dog up.

-I'm actually uh I've learned a lot since um having him about really how aggressive some of the training is, and some of it might even be called uh cruel by some people.
+I'm actually, I've learned a lot since having him about really how aggressive some of the training is.

-Um not Texan anyway.
+Anyway, not Texan, anyway.

-He's he's very you know strong-willed.
+He's very strong-willed.

 And that's also a very important consideration, is it not?